dneey/laravel-cloudwatch/README.md

 ## Features

-- Automatically include incoming request parameters on every log.
+- Includes incoming request parameters on every log.
 - Included a `requestId` on every log to narrow down search to a particular request on cloudwatch.

 ## Installation